Canon SX530 vs Panasonic LX5

 It is notable that the SX530 offers wifi support, while the LX5 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the SX530 and the LX5 have been discontinued, but can regularly be found used on eBay.
+Both the SX530 and the LX5 have been discontinued, but can regularly be found used on ebay.
 The LX5 was replaced by the Panasonic LX7, while the SX530 was followed by the Canon SX540.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the SX530 and LX5 can be found, respectively, in the Canon SX530 Manual (free pdf) or the online Panasonic LX5 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon SX530 and the Panasonic LX5?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.